Dr. Cubie Davis King

 “We stand on the brink of a technological revolution that will fundamentally alter the way we live, work, and relate to one another.
 Its scale, scope, and complexity…will be unlike anything humankind has ever experienced before.”

-The workplace, as we’ve known it is about to change, and change rapidly.
+The workplace, as we’ve known it is about get a major makeover, and it is happening rapidly, yet quietly.

 What is causing these rapid changes?
 The rise of artificial intelligence, robots, and machines.
 From sea to shining sea, these changes will be felt globally.